From nonisothermal BGK to Euler Maxwellians via relative entropy: Convergence to Maxwellians

 \begin{proof} Since $f=\M(f)$, Lemma~\ref{lem_pyt} with $g=f_n$ and $f$ gives

 In particular,

 The conclusion follows from the Csisz\'{a}r--Kullback--Pinsker inequality \eqref{CKP_inequality}. \end{proof}

-The next proposition gives the converse mechanism needed later in the proof of the main theorem: if the associated Maxwellians converge in relative entropy and the phase-space densities become asymptotically Maxwellian, then the full distributions converge strongly in phase space.
+For completeness, we also record a converse mechanism: if the associated Maxwellians converge in relative entropy and the phase-space densities become asymptotically Maxwellian, then the full distributions converge strongly in phase space.

 \begin{proposition} Let $\{f_n\}_{n \in \N}\subseteq\F$ be a sequence and let $f\in\F$ satisfy $f=\M(f)$.
 Assume that \begin{enumerate}[(i)] \item $H(\M(f_n)\mid \M(f))\to0$ as $n\to\infty$, \item $H(f_n\mid \M(f_n))\to0$ as $n\to\infty$. \end{enumerate} Then